jrao/liferay-docs/develop/tutorials/articles/service-builder/13-json-web-services-invoker.markdown

 So you can specify the command by either using the request parameter `cmd` or the request body.

-The Invoker command is a plain JSON map describing how JSON web services are called and how the results are managed.
+The Invoker command is a plain JSON map that describes how JSON web services are called and how the results are managed.
 Here's an example of how to call a simple service using the Invoker: